Onesso/RESTFUL-and-sockets/README.md

 npx prisma init --datasource-provider mongodb

 this packages will create a prisma dir and .env file

+inside schema.prisma we'll write the schema

+after any change schema.prisma you run: npx prisma db push